V-Mitch/track_ssm/README.md

 ## Assumptions of Model 2

 -   I stick to the same assumptions as model 1 but I change the $y_t$ variable from being the race result to a race result "modified for wind".
-Essentially, I decided to borrow the results of the *Moinat* paper that determines that a 100m corrected time for wind can be determined by the following equation:
+Essentially, I decided to borrow the results of the *Moinat* paper that determines that the *change* in a  100m time due to wind can be determined by the following equation:

 $$ \Delta P = P - 0.0049 w + 0.009459 P w - 0.0042w^2 $$